Blue Rock Vineyards

 “I was hooked from the beginning,” confessed Kahn.
 “My wife and I started taking cooking classes and the wines were the highlight of all our activities.
 Milton was looking for someone to educate about really fine wines and I happened to be the lucky person he chose.”

-After selling his family’s first business, Kenny and wife Cheryl (now a medical doctor) decided to move west and the rest of the Blue Rock Estate story is history.
+After selling his family’s first business, Kenny and his wife Cheryl (now a medical doctor) decided to move west and the rest of the Blue Rock Estate story is history.

 The Kahns looked around both Napa and Sonoma and finally settled on the site in Alexander Valley.
 The property was located adjacent to vineyards owned by iconic Silver Oak Vineyards and seemed perfect for growing Cabernet Sauvignon, Kenny Kahn’s favorite varietal.